Nexus 7 in South Korea

 The Nexus 4, however, wants to catch up in that list with a possible Japanese launch.
 Read More

 Just a few days ago, we saw a hint that Google might be ready to expand its gift card program to the UK.
 Today, our suspicions are confirmed as the cards have started showing up at the distinctly British Tesco grocery stores.
 So far the only denominations confirmed are £10 and £25, though the support pages indicate that there are some £50 vouchers running around out there somewhere.

 So far, Google has only seen fit to launch gift cards in the US and the UK.
-Hopefully the program will expand into more countries this year as there is plenty of demand.
 Read More

 As Google continues the work of expanding its Play Store services across the globe, it only makes sense that the giant is also working to provide a cohesive, pleasant experience for users in the 130+ countries that now support paid apps.
 To that end, Google has announced in a post to the Android Developers blog that developers can now include localized promotional graphics and video in their Play Store listings.